peasead/elastic-container/README.md

 yum install docker jq git curl docker-compose
 ```

-## Steps

-1. Install required pre-reqs

-2. Git clone this repo

-3. Cd (change directory) into the elastic-container/ folder

-4. Execute the elastic-container.sh shell script with the start argument ./elastic-container start

-5. Wait for the prompt to tell you to browse to https://localhost:5601

 ## Usage

 This uses default creds of `elastic:changeme` and is intended purely for security research on a local Elastic stack.
 Change these credentials in the `.env` file.